LinusCDE/doomarkable/README.md

 - Run the binary: `./doomarkable` (on the rM 2, you'll need [rm2fb](https://github.com/ddvk/remarkable2-framebuffer) and prefix that command with `rm2fb-client`)
 - DOOM should now run on your device.
 If the game doesn't come up, view the output for any errors or enable debugging by adding `RUST_LOG=debug` before the command

+### Environment variable for the reMarkable 2

+The environment variable `LIBREMARKABLE_FB_DISFAVOR_INTERNAL_RM2FB` can be set to `1` to make this application not try to use its internal framebuffer client for [RM2FB](https://github.com/ddvk/remarkable2-framebuffer/).

 ### Compiling

 In general building should work on most toolchains.
 You generally wanna target armv7-unknown-linux-gnueabihf for any remarkable.